spice-exe/jekyll-warlock/README.md

 copyright (c) 2017 spice <spice_exe@outlook.com>

-please see license file for more information.
+please see LICENSE.txt for more information.